-Reports, presentations & recommendations arising from Positive Ageing’s work.
+Reports, presentations and recommendations arising from Positive Ageing’s work.

-On February 22 2018, Positive Ageing ran a conference on to explore digital inclusion amongst older Londoners.
+On 23 May 2018, Positive Ageing ran a conference on to explore Life Long Learning amongst older Londoners.
 The event bought together experts from charities, as well as businesses and civic organisations to explore what older Londoners need from the Mayor’s new Smart London Strategy.

 Positive Ageing gathered recommendations and feedback from the group discussions, and will be submitting these to the Mayor, to help inform the development of his strategy.

 In addition to this, the presentations from the conference are now available to download: